Crystal Castles (2010 album)

-Crystal Castles II is the second studio album by Canadian electronic music duo Crystal Castles, released on May 24, 2010 by Fiction Records and Last Gang Records.
+Crystal Castles is the second studio album by the Canadian electronic music duo Crystal Castles, released on May 24, 2010, by Fiction Records and Last Gang Records.
 The album was initially scheduled for release on June 7, 2010; however, the release dates were moved forward after the album leaked online, thus a digital version of the album was released on April 23, 2010.

-On April 25, 2011, the album was reissued digitally under the title (II), which replaced the original version of "Not in Love" with the version featuring Robert Smith (of the Cure).
+On April 25, 2011, the album was reissued digitally under the title II (stylized as (II)), which replaced the original version of "Not in Love" with the version featuring Robert Smith (of the Cure).

 Background

-The album was recorded by Ethan Kath in a variety of locations including an abandoned church in Iceland, a self-built cabin in northern Ontario, a garage behind an abandoned drug store in Detroit, as well as Paul Epworth's London studio.
+Crystal Castles was recorded by Ethan Kath in a variety of locations including an abandoned church in Iceland, a self-built cabin in northern Ontario, a garage behind an abandoned drug store in Detroit, as well as Paul Epworth's London studio.
 Of the experience, Kath said, "I recorded most of the record in the coldest winter in decades in a church without heat in Iceland.
 It was so cold that when I listen back I can hear myself shivering.
 I chose it because it felt right".
 In December 2009, Kath gave vocalist Alice Glass a CD-R containing 70 instrumental tracks, for which she then recorded vocals on 35 tracks.

-In order to promote the album, the band released the first single "Celestica" in April and an EP titled Doe Deer was released only a few days later.
+In order to promote the album, the band released the first single "Celestica" in April followed by an EP titled Doe Deer that was released only a few days later.
 In May the band physically released the album.
 The album reached number 48 on the UK Albums Chart and number 188 on the US Billboard 200.
-Later on in December, the duo's cover of the Platinum Blonde song "Not in Love", featuring guest vocals from Robert Smith of the Cure, was released as the album's third single.
+Later on in December, the single version of "Not in Love", featuring guest vocals from Robert Smith of the Cure, was released.
 The single became Crystal Castles' highest-charting single to date.

 Critical reception

-Crystal Castles II received generally positive reviews from music critics.
+Crystal Castles received generally positive reviews from music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 77, based on 24 reviews, which indicates "generally favorable reviews".
 Daniel Brockman of The Boston Phoenix praised the band for creating "a dense-yet-airy thicket of pure pop transcendence."
 MusicOMH also gave an extremely positive review, describing the album as "bold, dramatic, more than a little screwed-up and stunningly exciting statement."
 Pitchfork rated the album 8.5 out of 10, and awarded it their "Best New Music" accolade.

 Commercial performance

-As of July 2012, Crystal Castles and Crystal Castles II had sold a combined 174,000 copies in the United States, according to Nielsen SoundScan.
+As of July 2012, Crystal Castles' first and second studio albums had sold a combined 174,000 copies in the United States, according to Nielsen SoundScan.